They scare the crap out of you in Brazil.

 Despite this potential and its high profile, cash currently makes up 30% of this stock's market cap -- meaning you can get the operations for cheap.
 That's a far cry from what you'll own to pay other emerging-market Internet portals, such as Baidu.com

 But if you're reading this from the States, you can't buy this one, either.

 - Because of today's frighteningly high valuations, buying an index fund/exchange-traded fund that tracks the Brazilian market might be a bad idea.

-- There are but 32 Brazilian companies listed as ADRs on our major exchange.
+- There are but 31 Brazilian companies listed as ADRs on our major exchanges.
 Given the deep pockets of American institutional and retail investors, that number is sure to increase.
 Keep an eye out for Natura Cosmeticos and Universo Online -- they really are solid businesses worthy of a spot on your watch list.
 Maybe they'll be on a U.S. exchange sometime soon.

-During our trip, we hit on a number of ideas you can currently buy in the United States, including an undervalued petrochemical business, a burgeoning fast-food chain, and a back door into partial ownership of Universo Online.
-While the special report will be released to Global Gains subscribers sometime next week, that back door into UOL is recommended in the brand-new issue of Global Gains, released today at 12 noon ET.
+During our trip, we hit on a number of other ideas you can currently buy in the United States, including an undervalued petrochemical business and a burgeoning fast-food chain.